998 related texts · 2 related myths · Page 3 of 21

 They tell us of Moses' death.
 But… wait a minute.
 How could Moses himself have written about his own demise?
 It's a question that's puzzled Jewish scholars for centuries.
 The Sifre...

-It's not just about giving orders.
 There's a fascinating idea tucked away in Sifrei Devarim that illuminates this.
-It says, regarding the Israelites following Moses's command, "and...
+It says, regarding the Israelites following Moses's command, "and they did as the L-rd had commanded...

 The Hebrew Bible records Moses and the Israelites singing a triumphant song after the sea closes over the Egyptians (Exodus 15).
 Targum Onkelos transforms this victory hymn into so...